py-b/gpsinterp/README.md

 # (use the real names of the files)

 # Save as "approx.osm" in the input directory
+# (exact points are tagged as tourism=viepoint to distinguish them from interpolated ones)

 # Compute positions of missing points
 interp_josm()